-Small hernias don’t usually require hernia repair in Evansville, IN.
-In these cases, many doctors prefer to monitor symptoms until it becomes necessary.
+Small hernias don’t usually require hernia repair.
+In these cases, our doctors in Evansville prefer to monitor symptoms and move forward with surgery only when it becomes necessary.
 Depending on the type of hernia you have, non-surgical treatment may only require extra support or over-the-counter medications.
 However, hernia surgery can become necessary once your symptoms become severe and begin impacting your quality of life.

 All of our surgeons at Evansville Surgical Associates are certified in hernia repair.
-You will receive open or minimally invasive surgery depending on the size and location of your hernia.
+We provide both open and minimally invasive surgery, depending on the size and location of your hernia.
 As with all types of surgery, there is always a slight risk of complications.
 Be sure to follow your doctor’s instructions for the best surgery and recovery possible.

 - Minimally invasive surgery